 5. Vet penalties from the Event Managers

 To reiterate, the vet check is designed to show up abusive or negligent riding.
 That does not belong on this or any other equestrian event.
 To the extent that we see it first hand out on the course, we will penalise it in the same way.
-Maggie and Charles can both award a veterinary penalty of 2 hours if they see horses being treated inappropriately.
+We can award a veterinary penalty of 2 hours if we see horses being treated inappropriately.
 If other riders see it out on the course, they are encouraged to report this at the horse stations and help us safeguard the welfare of every horse, and the reputation of the event and its riders.